intershop/intershop-pwa/docs/guides/continuous-integration.md

 Angular in production mode does AoT and applies some more code optimizations that can sometimes clash with definitions or third-party libraries.
 To catch this, a production build should be performed: `ng build --prod`.

-To check the integrity of the unit tests, the TypeScript Compiler can be used: `npx tsc -p src/tsconfig.spec.json`.
+To check the integrity of the unit tests, the TypeScript compiler can be used: `npx tsc -p src/tsconfig.spec.json`.

 ## Dependencies

 When using `npm` as manager for third-party libraries, all dependencies get pinned down with exact version numbers and archive digests.
 A CI system should check if the current `package.json` corresponds to the checked-in `package-lock.json`.

-This can be done with git tooling (check for git changes after `npm install`) or can be done by hashing `package-lock.json` before and after the install step and comparing hash values.
+This can be done with Git tooling (check for Git changes after `npm install`) or can be done by hashing `package-lock.json` before and after the install step and comparing hash values.

 ## Code Formatting

 In larger projects it is beneficial for all users to contribute code in a consistent style.
 This reduces the number of conflicts when merging code that was developed in parallel.

-To ensure that contributed code is properly formatted, run the formatter on the CI server with `npm run format` and check for changes with git tooling or calculate hashes before and after.
+To ensure that contributed code is properly formatted, run the formatter on the CI server with `npm run format` and check for changes with Git tooling or calculate hashes before and after.

 ## Unit Testing